The History of Tattoos in Portugal: Art, Culture, and Tradition

 Tattoos as Tradition and Identity

-The history of tattoos in Portugal is a testament to the country’s adaptability and creativity.
-What began as a sailor’s souvenir has grown into a respected and celebrated art form, deeply rooted in Portuguese culture while embracing global influences.
+The history of tattoos in Portugal is a testament to the country's adaptability and depth.
+What began as marks on sailors and convicts, studied in jars by doctors who thought they could read character in ink, has grown into a respected and celebrated art form — deeply rooted in Portuguese culture, shaped by five centuries of exploration, faith, revolution, and saudade.